 When disconnecting hydraulic tubing and hoses, always ensure that no hydraulic pressure has been retained in the line after the power supply to the system has been switched off.
+Operate the manual levers on the valve bank to relieve any residual hydraulic pressure.

-Refer to Precautions with Over-Centre Valves and Check Valves (on page 51).
+Refer to Precautions with Over-Centre Valves and Check Valves (on page 70).